gcash/bchd/bchrpc/documentation/client_usage.md

 bchd itself.

-The rest of this document provides short examples of how to quickly get started by implementing a basic client that fetches the balance of the default account (account 0) from a testnet3 server listening on `localhost:18335` in several different languages:
+The rest of this document provides short examples of how to quickly get started by implementing a basic client from a testnet3 server listening on `localhost:18335` in several different languages:

 - [Go](#go)